USE OF EQUIPMENT

 Resources to legally obtaining music and movies online http://www.udel.edu/legaltunes/index.html

-All borrowers must present appropriate identification when borrowing library materials.
-Faculty, staff and students must present their University identification cards.
-Continuing Education, Del Tech, and DelState cardholders will also be asked for supporting photo identification to borrow materials in-house.
+Items for loan are available to current students, faculty, and staff of the University of Delaware.
+Continuing education, Del Tech, and DelState cardholders may borrow in-house use materials, but are required to supply supporting photo identification.
 All IDs must be currently valid in the Library's borrower database.
+Other borrower groups, including but not limited to Osher Academy of Lifelong Learning, spouses, and public borrowers, have limited or no access to materials and services of the Center.
 The individual associated with the ID or library card is solely responsible for all materials borrowed on his or her card and is liable for overdue fines and charges for lost and damaged materials.
 ID cards and library cards are non-transferable.

 |Equipment Kits||3 days or 4 hours In Library Use|